5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 2. PrangaN Durga puja at Lausanne Switzerland

 The next important Durga puja of switzwerland is held at Lausanne Organized by PrangaN.
-It’s a non-profit Bengali community that organizes this event every year.
+It’s a non-profit Bengali community that organises this event every year.

 The cultural event is one of the highlights of this puja.
 People love to take part in these events.
 Every year, the idol of Maa Durga comes from Kumartuli, Kolkata.
 Visitors were only allowed according to their booked slots.

-PrangaN also organizes various social and cultural events, such as Vasanta Utsav, Rabindra Jayanti, drawing competitions, etc.
+PrangaN also organises various social and cultural events, such as Vasanta Utsav, Rabindra Jayanti, and drawing competitions.

 3. Ramakrishna Mission Durga puja at Geneva